 \section{Abstract}

-Classical shadow estimation (CSE) is a powerful tool for learning properties of quantum states and quantum processes.
+Classical shadow estimation (CSE) is a powerful tool for learning the properties of quantum states and quantum processes.
 Here we consider the CSE task for quantum unitary channels.
-By querying an unknown unitary channel $\caU$ multiple times in quantum experiments, the goal is to learn a classical description of $\caU$ such that one can later use it to accurately predict many different linear properties of the channel, i.e., the expectation values of arbitrary observables measured on the output of $\caU$ upon arbitrary input states.
-Based on collective measurements on multiple systems, we propose a query efficient protocol for this task, whose query complexity achieves a quadratic advantage over previous best approach for this problem, and almost saturates the information-theoretic lower bound.
-To enhance practicality, we also present a variant protocol using only single-copy measurements, which still offers better query performance than any previous protocols that do not use additional quantum memories.
-In addition to linear properties, our protocol can also be applied to simultaneously predict many non-linear properties such as out-of-time-ordered correlators.
-Given the importance of CSE, this work may represent a significant advance in the study of learning unitary channels.
+By querying an unknown unitary channel $\caU$ multiple times in quantum experiments, the goal is to learn a classical description from which one can accurately predict many different linear properties of the channel, i.e., the expectation values of arbitrary observables measured on the output of $\caU$ upon arbitrary input states.
+Based on collective measurements on multiple systems, we propose a query efficient protocol for this task, whose query complexity has a quadratic advantage over the previous best approach for this problem, and almost saturates the information-theoretic lower bound.
+To further enhance practicality, we also present a variant protocol using only single-copy measurements, which still offers much better query performance than previous protocols that do not use quantum memory, and can serve as a key subroutine for learning an arbitrary unknown Hamiltonian from dynamics.
+In addition to linear properties of unitary channels, our protocol can also be applied to simultaneously predict many non-linear properties, such as out-of-time-ordered correlators.

 \loopwidth {1em} \colspacing {2em} \rowspacing {1.5em} \tabcolsep{20pt} \newsavebox{\composition} \newsavebox{\tensorproduct} \newsavebox{\traceytrace}